grzegorzmazur/yacas/docs/reference_manual/io.rst

    :param expr: an expression

-   Show an evaluation in a nice way, using {PrettyPrinter'Set}  to show 'input = output'.
+   Show an evaluation in a nice way, using :func:`PrettyPrinter'Set`  to show 'input = output'.

    :Example:

    ::

       In> EvalFormula(Taylor(x,0,7)Sin(x))
                                             3    5
                                            x    x
       Taylor( x , 0 , 5 , Sin( x ) ) = x - -- + ---
                                            6    120

    .. seealso:: :func:`PrettyForm`